Create Certificate Signing Request

 Double-click on your new private key to open the Access Control dialog.
 Check Allow all applications to access this item.

 Now login to the Member Center on https://developer.apple.com/.
 Click Accounts then you have to click on Certificates.

-Next, click the add button (the little plus sign) in the top right corner of the iOS Certificate page.
+Next, click the add button (the little plus sign) or Create a certificate

 Remember to make backups of your keys and certificates and keep them in a safe place.